 The Corporation is party to legal actions arising in the normal course of business.
 A lawsuit was filed against the Corporation on January 8, 2015, alleging that a group of defendants including the Corporation breached their contract for the provision of well planning, drilling, completion, snubbing and/or testing services.
 The plaintiff claims damages in the amount of \$20 million.
 It is not possible at this time to estimate the outcome of the lawsuit.
 The Corporation denies the allegations and filed a Statement of Defence on March 2, 2015.
-No amounts have been recorded for any potential liability arising from this matter, as the Corporation cannot reasonably predict the outcome.
+No amounts have been recorded for any potential liability arising from this matter, as the Corporation does not believe that a material loss is probable.